 - We have continued to pay suppliers for goods and services to standard or improved terms, offering specific support to those identified at risk (such as SMEs) or unable to deliver contracted services.

-- The University has not terminated contracts as a result of Covid-19, choosing only to pause agreements where necessary.
+- The University has not terminated contracts as a result of COVID-19, choosing only to pause or extend agreements where necessary.

 Employment of staff